lucask07/covg_fpga/Matlab/control_system/observer/README.md

 1. Correct the scaling and fixed point sizing in the ...discrete_reorder_fixedpt.slx file.
 2. Implement an interpolator of the ADS Vp1 measurement (1:5).
 3. Add to the FPGA and send the observer outputs to DDR.
+4. Modify the multiplier to use the Xilinx IP and correct any changes added due to a different pipeline delay.